leodecarlo/Computing-Large-Deviation-Functionals-of-not-identically-distributed-independent-random-variables/README.md

 # Computing Large Deviation Functionals of not identically distributed independent random variables

-In this repository, there are the C-scripts we used to compute the large deviation functions in "On Magnetic Models in Wavefunction Ensembles", published in [Entropy 2023, 25, 564](https://www.mdpi.com/1099-4300/25/4/564) covering theorem 3.
+In this repository, there are the C-scripts we used to compute the large deviation functionals in "On Magnetic Models in Wavefunction Ensembles", published in [Entropy 2023, 25, 564](https://www.mdpi.com/1099-4300/25/4/564) covering theorem 3.
 The corresponding preprint version "On Schrödingerist Quantum Thermodynamics" is available on [arXiv:2208.07688](http://arxiv.org/abs/2208.07688), where this is referred to as theorem 2.

 We suggest to refer to the arXiv version since we prefer its organization and there are some corrections to conceptual sentences (proofs are unchanged).